Wai-Technologies/raaghu-docs/docs/Deployment/Raaghu Code Deployment.md

 Finally, upload the contents of the **'raaghu-mfe/rds_pages/host/dist'** directory to your Web Apps server for deployment.

 #### Conclusion
-By following these steps, you can successfully deploy your React code to a web server.
+By following these steps, you can successfully deploy your Raaghu code to a web server.
 Ensure that all necessary files are included in the deployment package for smooth execution on the target server.